openehr-finland/public/documentation/implementation_guides/IG_language_and_localization.md

 Do not use English abbreviations, unless they are very well rooted in the Finnish medical vocabulary (formally, not in speech).

 **Simple and straight formulations**
-Write briefly and clearly; avoid multi-ordid and complicated formulations.
+Write briefly and clearly; avoid multi-worded and complicated formulations.
-Do not be afraid to devie from the original if the formulation becomes clumsy in Finnish.
+Do not be afraid to deviate from the original if the formulation becomes clumsy in Finnish.
 Example: Write “The respiratory rate is...” instead of “The remortmity of the respiratory rate is...”

 **Definite or indefinite form**